ballab1/container_build_framework/docs/README.md

 ## Intoduction

-Across the web, there are many examples of container [Dockerfile](https://docs.docker.com/engine/reference/builder/) configuration files.
+Across the web, there are many examples of container [Dockerfile](https://github.com/search?utf8=%E2%9C%93&q=Dockerfile&type=) configuration files.
 These range from very simple to complex, almost unreadable files.
 The general problem, seems to be that everyone attempts to use the **Dockerfile** as a *kitchen sink* and put every command related to the creation of the container, into the Dockerfile itself.
+The [Dockerfile documentation](https://docs.docker.com/engine/reference/builder/) only describes the directives which may be used.
+It does not talk about standards or best practices.

 This always results in *mixed mode* programming, since the Dockerfile `RUN` command is used.
 It invokes some other command inside of the build container.
 Usually, this is a bash script, though it can be any script language.
 Including these script commands on the `RUN` command, end up with a lot of escaping and formatting because the Dockerfile is not a native file for the script.
 (Hence: "mixed-mode" program).